-Panel C shows that roughly 20% of felony offenders are incarcerated in the quarter after conviction and that 6% are in prison five years later.
-Many misdemeanor offenders also go to prison, with incarceration rates rising to 7.5% after conviction and remaining 2-3 p.p. higher five years later.
+Figure 1C shows that roughly 20% of felony offenders are incarcerated in the quarter after conviction and that 6% are in prison 5 years later.
+Many misdemeanor offenders also go to prison, with incarceration rates rising to 7.5% after conviction and remaining 2-3 percentage points higher 5 years later.
 Incapacitation is not solely responsible for the earnings and employment declines, however.
-Panel D shows that total quarterly earnings conditional on facing no incarceration in that quarter also declines to a similar degree after conviction, dropping by \$690 and \$850 three years after conviction for felony and misdemeanor offenders, respectively.
-If incarcerated observations are thought of as censored, their earnings and employment rates would need to be well above average in order to attribute the full post-conviction decline to incapacitation, an unlikely scenario given the well documented negative selection into incarceration.
-Estimates of other labor market measures that implicitly condition on posttreatment outcomes, such as earnings conditional on positive or earnings condition on being employed for three consecutive quarters, show similar effects.16
+Figure 1D shows that total quarterly earnings conditional on facing no incarceration in that quarter also declines to a similar degree after conviction, dropping by \$690 and \$850 three years after conviction for felony and misdemeanor offenders, respectively.
+If incarcerated observations are thought of as censored, their earnings and employment rates would need to be well above average in order to attribute the full postconviction decline to incapacitation, an unlikely scenario given the welldocumented negative selection into incarceration.
+Estimates of other labor market measures that implicitly condition on posttreatment outcomes, such as earnings conditional on positive or earnings conditional on being employed for three consecutive quarters, show similar effects.

 I next investigate the impacts of conviction on industry of employment.
 To do so, I use an indicator for whether an individual's top-paying job belongs to a given industry and drop the observation if the individual has no work.
 The estimates can thus be interpreted as effects on the share of employment in each industry.
-The results for the top six industries (comprising > 70% of total employment) are presented in Figure 2.
-The results show that while employment in retail, and healthcare and social assistance decrease, jobs in accommodation and food services increase.
+The results for the top six industries (comprising >70% of total employment) are presented in figure 2.
+The results show that while employment in retail and in health care and social assistance decrease, jobs in accommodation and food services increase.
 Jobs in construction and manufacturing are not affected.
 The results suggest that criminal records are the biggest barriers to employment in customer-facing industries such as retail, a sector where background checks are almost universal.